 Keep in mind that certain conditions, including sleep apnea, could put you at risk of complications from anesthesia.
 Please alert us to any medical conditions you might have.

-What type of sedation dentistry do you offer?
+What type of sedation dentistry do you offer in Toronto?

 We offer three types of sedation dentistry at our Toronto dental clinic.
 Each provides a different level of sedation dentistry to help make your experience here as comfortable as possible.
 All can help you deal with the stress and anxiety you might be feeling about your time in the dental chair.

 - IV sedation

 Dr. Youngwoo Joo and Dr. Ellie Moore can talk to you about what might be the best option for your particular situation.

 Nitrous oxide, sometimes called “laughing gas,” is a great option for patients who just need some extra assistance feeling relaxed at their appointment.
 It’s a breathable combination of nitrous oxide and oxygen that’s administered through a mask you’ll wear during your dental appointment.
 You’ll be awake yet feel at ease and calm during your procedure.

 At the end of your appointment, the mask is removed, and it takes only a few minutes for the nitrous to completely exit your system.